RasmusThoren/dual-wallpaper-cropper/README.md

 ./build.sh
 ```

-The binary will be in `dist/dual-wallpaper-cropper` and can run on any Ubuntu GNOME machine without Python installed.
+The binary will be in `dist/dual-wallpaper-cropper` and can run on any Linux (X11) system without Python installed.

 Run it with: